Cosmological constant problem: Estimated values

+The vacuum energy density of the Universe based on 2015 measurements by the Planck collaboration is ρ_{vac} = 5.96×10^-27 kg/m3 ≘ 5.3566×10^-10 J/m3 = 3.35 GeV/m3 or about 2.5×10^-47 GeV^{4} in geometrized units.

+One assessment, made by Jérôme Martin of the Institut d'Astrophysique de Paris in 2012, placed the expected theoretical vacuum energy scale around 108 GeV4, for a difference of about 55 orders of magnitude.

+Cutoff dependence and renormalization

-The calculated vacuum energy is a positive, rather than negative, contributing to the cosmological constant because the existing vacuum has negative quantum-mechanical pressure, while in general relativity, the gravitational effect of negative pressure is a kind of repulsion.
+The calculated vacuum energy is a positive, rather than negative, contribution to the cosmological constant because the existing vacuum has negative quantum-mechanical pressure, while in general relativity, the gravitational effect of negative pressure is a kind of repulsion.
 (Pressure here is defined as the flux of quantum-mechanical momentum across a surface.)
 Roughly, the vacuum energy is calculated by summing over all known quantum-mechanical fields, taking into account interactions and self-interactions between the ground states, and then removing all interactions below a minimum "cutoff" wavelength to reflect that existing theories break down and may fail to be applicable around the cutoff scale.
 Because the energy is dependent on how fields interact within the current vacuum state, the vacuum energy contribution would have been different in the early universe; for example, the vacuum energy would have been significantly different prior to electroweak symmetry breaking during the quark epoch.

-Renormalization

 The vacuum energy in quantum field theory can be set to any value by renormalization.
 This view treats the cosmological constant as simply another fundamental physical constant not predicted or explained by theory.
 Such a renormalization constant must be chosen very accurately because of the many-orders-of-magnitude discrepancy between theory and observation, and many theorists consider this ad-hoc constant as equivalent to ignoring the problem.